telerik/kendo-themes/packages/bootstrap/README.md

 # Kendo UI Bootstrap Theme

-The Kendo UI Bootstrap Theme is a theme for the Kendo UI components which is based on the Twitter Bootstrap framework, version 4.
+The Kendo UI Bootstrap Theme is a theme for the Kendo UI components which is based on the Bootstrap framework.
 To style and size the components and make them blend in with the surrounding page, the Bootstrap theme uses the variables defined in Bootstrap.

 * [License](#license)
 * [Basic Usage](#basic-usage)